Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Numerical Illustrations

 Pushing the semiclassical simulations to the full quantum levels of accuracy gets increasingly difficult with dimensionality.
 The time-slicing procedure, if done using quadrature, can very quickly become intractable.
 To study the scaling of VAGD with dimensions, consider the simple case of $d$ uncoupled Morse oscillators as an example:

 where all the centers at origin ($x_{0,i}=0.0$) and $\omega = \SI{900}{\per\cm}$ and $\chi = 0.005$ for all dimensions.
 While the scaling with dimensionality would of course be worse for cases where the different dimensions are correlated, this independent dimensional model allows us to study the scaling in a relatively simplified setting.
-Our time-sliced TGA does not ``know'' that the dimensions can be separated and hence does not use that information explicitly.
+The VAGD-TG simulation does not ``know'' that the dimensions can be separated and hence does not use that information explicitly.
 We will explore correlated multidimensional models in terms of the double-well potentials.

 For the multidimensional Morse calculations, the initial wavefunction is taken as